varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 304 handling
 ~~~~~~~~~~~~

-For a 304 response, varnish core code amends ``beresp`` before calling
+For a 304 response, Varnish core code amends ``beresp`` before calling
 `vcl_backend_response`:

 * If the gzip status changed, ``Content-Encoding`` is unset and any